 Tip 2) Know Your Own Goals So It’s Easier to Budget

 Many of us are budgeting to build up a savings pot, and many of us are saving to pay off a loan, debt or create a retirement fund.
-Whatever your reasoning, be clear of it.
-It will motivate you to keep going, by buying in bulk, shopping at thrift stores, running instead of paying for the gym or deciding to walk rather than paying for gas.
+Whatever your reasoning, be clear about it.
+It will motivate you to keep going, by buying in bulk, shopping at thrift stores, running instead of paying for the gym, or deciding to walk rather than paying for gas.

 When budgeting, it is essential that you remember why you’re doing it.
 You can even create a chart to record all of your savings achievements on.

 While you should know your own goals and strive to meet them, you should also remember that for new habits to reap rewards, it takes time.
 Don’t be surprised if your savings haven’t doubled one month after deciding to meal prep, rather than buying lunch out.

 You may be looking to buy a house so read 11 Ways to Get You Closer to Having That Down Payment.

 Tip 3) Prioritize Your Payments To Keep Within Your Budget

 If you have debts to repay, think carefully about which are most economical to pay off first.
 If you have one debt with much higher interest attached than the others, this may be the most beneficial to pay off first.
 This is because, over time, the interest will become increasingly expensive.